livewires/you-win/docs/sheets/1-numbers.md

     label.text = "Hello world!"
     ```

-  * Change its color.
+  * Change it to red.

     ```js
     label.fill = 'red'

+You can use any of the color names which are supported by HTML.
+If you give a color name that it doesn't recognise, you'll proabably just get black.

+If you want other colors, instead of named colors you can use colors like `'#007de0'`.
+There are called a "hex code", short for hexadecimal.
+You can choose your own hex code color with an online [color picker](https://www.google.co.uk/search?q=color+picker).

+  * Change it to your favourite color.

+    ```js
     label.fill = '#007de0' // whatever you fancy really
     ```

-The color `'#007de0'` is called a "hex code", short for hexadecimal.
-You can choose your own hex code color with an online [color picker](https://www.google.co.uk/search?q=color+picker).

 ## The End